lnarolski/TtyCloner/README.md

 # General info

-You should run this application with root permissions or give permissions to needed devices/directories.
+You should run this application with root permissions or give access permissions to needed devices/directories.

 # Example diagram